mocktools/go-smtp-mock/README.md

   // Host address where smtpmock will run, it's equal to "127.0.0.1" by default
   hostAddress:                   "[::]",

-  // Port number on which the server will bind, it's equal to 2525 by default
+  // Port number on which the server will bind.
+If it not specified, it will be
+  // assigned dynamically after server.Start() by default
-  portNumber:                    2526,
+  portNumber:                    2525,

   // Enables/disables log to stdout.
 It's equal to false by default
   logToStdout:                   true,